Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

 where $\overline{\epsilon}$ denotes the average permittivity over a unit cell.

-The two-band model for the 2D PhC slab exhibits behavior analogous to that of the 1D PhC slab, albeit with increased complexity.
-In the 2D case, the surface impedance is employed in place of admittance due to the use of the \textbf{H} field, contrasting with the \textbf{E} field used in the 1D case.
-Functions $g_{mm'}$ are introduced, serving a similar role to the $f_{mn}$ defined in equation~(\ref{eq:f_mn}) for the 1D scenario.
-Owing to the periodicity in both the $x$- and $y$-directions in the 2D case, the Fourier components of permittivity are indexed by two integers, resulting in a more intricate expression for the surface impedance.
-The vanishing of specific diagonal terms, such as $g_{00} = 0$ or $g_{{-1};{-1}} = 0$, still corresponds to the FP mode and waveguide mode conditions, respectively.
+The behaviour of the two-band model for the 2D PhC slab is analogous to that of the 1D PhC slab, albeit with increased complexity.
+In the 2D case, the surface impedance is employed in place of admittance owing to the use of the \textbf{H} field, contrasting with the \textbf{E} field used in the 1D case.
+The function $g_{mm'}$ is introduced to perform a similar role as that of $f_{mn}$ defined in equation~(\ref{eq:f_mn}) for the 1D scenario.
+Owing to the periodicity in both the $x$- and $y$-directions in the 2D case, the Fourier components of the permittivity are indexed by two integers, resulting in a more intricate expression for the surface impedance.
+The vanishing of specific diagonal terms, such as $g_{00} = 0$ or $g_{{-1};{-1}} = 0$, retains its correspondence to the FP-mode and waveguide-mode conditions, respectively.

-Following the two-step perturbative approach, we next consider the perturbation near the waveguide mode characterized by $(q{-}G, 0; \omega_0)$.
+Following the two-step perturbative approach, we next consider the perturbation near the waveguide mode characterised by $(q{-}G, 0; \omega_0)$.
 Noting that $g_{{-1};{-1}}(q{-}G,\, 0, \omega_0) = 0$, the guided-mode resonance condition in equation~(\ref{eq: 2D guided-mode resonance condition}) simplifies to:

 The leading-order correction to the dispersion is then given by